.

 Carey Smith is the Co-director of Body Therapy Institute and Director of the Center for Embodied Education.
 Creator of The Spirit of Learning®, she has been a pioneer and leader for teacher training in our field over the past three decades.
 She has earned the designation of Master Somatic Coach from Strozzi Institute, and was named Teacher of the Year by AMTA in 2009.
 Carey lives on the Big Island of Hawaii with her husband (and Co-director) Rick Rosen.

 Body Therapy Institute is an NCBTMB Approved Provider of Continuing Education.
-The Ethics courses will fulfill ethics requirements for license renewal and recertification.
+The Ethics course will fulfill ethics requirements for license renewal and recertification.

 Unity Center for Peace, located at 8800 Seawell School Road in Chapel Hill, is a non-denominational place of worship that is surrounded by a beautiful wooded preserve.